harvester/docs/versioned_docs/version-v1.2/getting-started/deploy-ha-cluster.md

     Each VM network is linked to a specific cluster network, which is used for transmission of VM traffic.
 You can create either a [VLAN network](../networking/harvester-network.md#vlan-network) or an [untagged network](../networking/harvester-network.md#untagged-network) based on your requirements, such as traffic isolation, network segmentation, ease of management, or alignment with the external network environment.

 Before you create VMs, create the necessary networks.
 If more than one network interface is attached to each cluster node, consider [creating custom cluster networks](../networking/clusternetwork.md#how-to-create-a-new-cluster-network) and network configurations for better traffic isolation.
 Otherwise, you can only use the management network for transmission of VM traffic.
-Next, [create a VM network](../networking/harvester-network.mdcreate-a-vm-network) that is linked to either the management network or any of the custom cluster networks that you created.
+Next, [create a VM network](../networking/harvester-network.mdcreate-a-vm-network) that is linked to either `mgmt` or any of the custom cluster networks that you created.

 ## 8. Import VM images.